 Not so long ago, we brought you to a lovely little blog post about an orchid that looks like a bee.
 It turns out that this is not the only animal the orchid likes to impersonate.
+(So far none impersonate a travel insurance booklet).
 Here are some other tricks they have up their pretty, creative sleeves:

 The monkey orchid (Dracula simia)

 The monkey orchid, or Dracula simia as it is also known, is an orchid which, well, looks just like a monkey!
 This charismatic flower grows in southeastern Ecuador and is said to smell like ripe oranges, so it’s pretty and smells great.
 This may be my new favourite flower!
 The dancing monkey orchid is not so fragrant, though, and is said to whiff of faeces.
 Not one I’m going to be hunting down any time soon!

 This flower really does look like it’s a duck in mid-flight and I think it’s super cute!
 Looks can be deceiving though, as this little minx snaps shut if flies touch the labellum (the beaky bit, to you and me).
 This is a reproductive method, though, and once the pollen has been received by the poor creature, it is released to spread it onto the next orchid it comes across.
 This can only be a good thing, as it means we get to see more of these funny little flowers!
 Yay!